J.R.R. Tolkien's The Lord of the Rings, Vol. I (1990 video game)

-For Interplay's later SNES game, see J.R.R.
-Tolkien's The Lord of the Rings, Vol. I (1994 video game).

 J.R.R.
 Tolkien's The Lord of the Rings, Vol. I is a role-playing video game published by Interplay Productions.
 It is an adaptation of The Fellowship of the Ring by J. R. R. Tolkien, being the first volume in The Lord of the Rings.
 The game was released in 1990 for DOS, in 1991 for the Amiga and PC-98, and in 1992 for the FM Towns.
 It was followed by J.R.R.
 Tolkien's The Lord of the Rings, Vol. II: The Two Towers.
 It was originally designed for the Commodore 64, but the production team switched to the newer platforms.
 The game was designed by Troy A. Miles, Scott Bennie, Jennell Jaquays, and Bruce Schlickbernd.
+For the later versions, the cutscenes are taken from the 1978 Lord of the Rings film directed by Ralph Bakshi.